-The Master Hunter Permit Program is designed to improve hunter access and landowner relations, and to promote safe, ethical, responsible, and legal hunting.
-In addition to their volunteer contributions to wildlife projects, Master Hunters can be used to assist the department with resolving certain sensitive human/wildlife conflicts.
-For the latest information about the Master Hunter Program including: requirements, open enrollment periods, how to apply, testing, volunteer opportunities, etc., please refer to our website at: wdfw.wa.gov/hunting/masterhunter.
+The Master Hunter Permit Program encourages dedicated hunters to participate in a variety of volunteer opportunities that further wildlife, habitat conservation and our hunting heritage.
+Participants also work to enhance hunter access and further landowner relations.
+Master hunters are also used as a management tool to remove damage-causing game in sensitive situations.
+For the latest information about the Master Hunter Permit Program, including requirements, open enrollment periods, how to apply, testing, volunteer opportunities, and more, please refer to the Master Hunter website at: wdfw.wa.gov/hunting/masterhunter.